Errors Dynamics in Affine Group Systems: Differential Equations of Error Dynamics in the Affine Group System

-\end{lemma} \begin{proof} We derive the SDE of the left-invariant error, and for the right-invariant one it follows similarly.
+\end{lemma} \begin{proof} We derive the SDE of the left-invariant error, and for the right-invariant one it follows similarly:

-where the first equality holds due to~\eqref{eqn:sde_ito_left}, which completes the proof. \end{proof} From Lemma~\ref{lemma:invariant error dynamics}, the diffusions of ${\eta}^{\text{L}}_t$ and ${\eta}^{\text{R}}_t$ are both left invariant stochastic processes~\eqref{eqn:sde_ito_left}.
-By applying~\eqref{eqn:continous_time_sde} of Theorem~\ref{thm:1}, we can show that the dynamics of the transformed error $\xi_t$ is characterized by a SDE too, which is detailed in the following theorem. \begin{theorem} The Lie logarithm of the invariant errors in the estimator~\eqref{eqn:estimator} $\xi_t$ obeys an SDE if $\dexpm(-\xi_t)$ is invertible,
+where the last equality holds due to~\eqref{eqn:sde_ito_left}, which completes the proof. \end{proof} From Lemma~\ref{lemma:invariant error dynamics}, the diffusions of ${\eta}^{\text{L}}_t$ and ${\eta}^{\text{R}}_t$ can be seemed as the left-invariant stochastic processes in linear group system.
+By Theorem~\ref{thm:1}, we can show that the dynamics of the transformed error $\xi_t$ is characterized by an SDE too, which is detailed in the following theorem. \begin{theorem}[{Error dynamics with nondifferentiable noise}] The Lie logarithm of the invariant errors $\xi_t$ for \eqref{eqn:estimator} obeys an SDE if $\dexpm(-\xi_t)$ is invertible,

 where